Tree, Sick Tree Treatment

 Apply zeolite 40-80 lbs. per 1000 sq. ft., greensand at 40-80 lbs. per 1,000 sq. ft., lava sand at 80-120 lbs. per 1,000 sq. ft., whole ground cornmeal at 20-30 lbs. per 1,000 sq. ft. and dry molasses at 10-20 lbs. per 1,000 sq. ft.
 Cornmeal is a natural disease fighter and molasses is a carbohydrate source to feed the microbes in the soil.
 The rock materials provide structural improvement and minerals.
 Finish with a 1" layer of compost followed by a 3" layer of shredded native tree trimmings in bare areas, however do not pile mulch up on the root flare or the trunk.
 Smaller amounts of these materials can be used where budget restrictions exist.
 They also can be done at separate times.
 Also, any rock dust material different than the base rock on the site will help.

-Here is a commercial product, but you need to add horticultural cornmeal: Tree Treatment
+Here is a quality commercial product you can buy: MaestroGro's Sick Tree Treatment

 Step 5: Spray Trees and Soil